Wisdom Teeth Removal in Darwin

 Wisdom teeth are the last molars to emerge, usually between the ages of 17 and 25.
 For most people, there simply isn’t enough room in the jaw for these teeth to come through properly.

 When wisdom teeth don’t have enough space, they can become impacted — trapped beneath the gum or growing sideways into the neighbouring tooth.
 Impacted wisdom teeth can cause a range of problems including pain, swelling, infection of the surrounding gum (pericoronitis), damage to adjacent teeth, and cyst formation.
+According to Healthdirect Australia, impacted wisdom teeth are one of the most common reasons for dental surgery in young adults.

-Our Approach to Wisdom Teeth Removal
+Take the free online 3-minute assessment →Our Approach to Wisdom Teeth Removal in Darwin

 Thorough Assessment